Fellow Since 1996

 Fundação Bento Rubião

-This profile was prepared when Itamar Silva was elected to the Ashoka Fellowship in 1996.
+This description of Itamar Silva's work was prepared when Itamar Silva was elected to the Ashoka Fellowship in 1996.

 In hopes of providing youngsters in the slums with viable careers and greater self-esteem, Itamar Silva has created a new action plan through education tailored to their needs and in coordination with existing community-based initiatives.